exactly/app/README.md

-# Exactly
+# Exactly Protocol

 [App](https://app.exact.ly) - [Twitter](https://twitter.com/ExactlyProtocol) - [Discord](https://exact.ly/discord)

 Decentralizing the credit market, today.

-Exactly is a decentralized, non-custodial and open-source protocol that provides an autonomous fixed and variable interest rate market enabling users to frictionlessly exchange the time value of their assets and completing the DeFi credit market.
+Exactly Protocol is a decentralized, non-custodial and open-source protocol that provides an autonomous fixed and variable interest rate market enabling users to frictionlessly exchange the time value of their assets and completing the DeFi credit market.